-It is usually a sure sign that you are having onboarding issues if you see a steep drop off in users after sign-up, low conversion from free to paid features, and significant churn and non-renewals.
+It is usually a sure sign that you are having onboarding issues if you see a steep drop off in users after sign-up, low conversion from free to paid features, significantly low completion rates, and non-renewals.

 👉 Ideally, the best onboarding experiences get the user to value as quickly as possible.

 For example, is the value moment for an Instagram user seeing their feed, completing a post, or having someone else like their post?

-Perhaps finding your product’s “Aha!” moment can help.
+Perhaps finding your product’s Aha moment can help.